gijit/gi/README.md

 and your code causes a second error that is *not* a deliberate panic, then that error will be caught but recover won't return that error value to the caller of recover.
-This is due to a wierd corner case in the implimentation of LuaJIT where it does not like recursive `xpcall` invocations, and reports "error in error handling".
+This is due to a wierd corner case in the implementation of LuaJIT where it does not like recursive `xpcall` invocations, and reports "error in error handling".